medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ---

 {{% pageinfo %}}
-This tutorial will take you through testing the various configurable components of CHT applications using [`cht-conf-test-harness`](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/).
+This tutorial takes you through testing the various configurable components of CHT applications using [`cht-conf-test-harness`](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/).

 {{% /pageinfo %}}